AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car insurance reviews

-Car insurance in New Jersey is relatively expensive compared to the national average, particularly minimum coverage.
+Car insurance in New Jersey is expensive compared to many other states, particularly for minimum coverage.
 This is due to various factors, including that New Jersey is a no-fault state.
 This means that each driver’s insurance company covers their own injuries in an accident, regardless of who was at fault.

 In addition, New Jersey is the most densely populated state in the country, leading to an increased risk of traffic and accidents — and, in turn, higher insurance costs.
 Here’s what you need to know about the average cost of auto insurance in the Garden State as well as some ways to save.